 [•] 28mm Leica M Summicron F2 ASPH

-The Leica 28mm Summicron F2 ASPH is one of those lens we don’t often see written about or talked about.
+The Leica 28mm Summicron F2 ASPH is one of those lens we don’t often see written or talked about.
 There were no video reviews on YouTube last time I checked or many photographers giving a detailed description on why you would purchase and use this type of lens.

 I would consider the 28mm Summicron the epitome of all lenses I have ever used.
 Highly recommended for Travel, Street, Landscapes and people.
 This focal length is a go to recommendation and you can see why Leica introduced the Leica Q as the 28mm focal length is capable of everything under the sun in the world of photography.
 I cannot speak highly enough of the 28mm. wow just wow.

 [•] Leica 35mm Summicron F2 ASPH